 In a country driven by innovation, the pharmaceutical industry is one of the main sectors of the Swiss economy, with leading groups such as Novartis and Roche.

-Interpharma also highlighted that the pharmaceutical sector accounts for 45% of exports in Switzerland, which is more than their export in chocolate, cheese and watches combined, making it an important economic sector in the country.
+Interpharma also highlighted that the pharmaceutical sector accounts for 45% of exports in Switzerland, which is more than their export of chocolate, cheese, and watches combined, making it an important economic sector in the country.

 An online pharmacy is an extension of the pharmacy.
 The rules imposed on pharmacists are the same as those in a pharmacy.
 In other words, the pharmacist who owns the pharmacy is responsible for the content that the website publishes and for the conditions of the online sale of medication.